CodeYourFuture/cyf-hotel-react/README.md

 **Test:** The 'Submit' button is initially not clickable, and becomes clickable once every field has the correct input.

-**Reflection:** Checking for a valid value after each input changes, instead of once at the end of the page, is a much nicer user experience.
-If you were a real user of this booking system, would you prefer to fill out all of the fields and find out you made a mistake at the end (like in exercise 26), or would you prefer to be find out you made a mistake after each input?
+**Reflection:** You have used native form validations in HTML.
+How have you improved this feature with React?

+As a user of this booking system, would you prefer:
+-  to find out you made a mistake when you submit the whole form?
+-  to find out you made a mistake after each input?

 #### 28. Date picker